bbc/VideoContext/test/cypress/README.md

 yarn cypress
 ```

 This wil build and run a [Docker](https://www.docker.com) container with Cypress installed.
-The tests will be run in a headless version of the Chrome browser using the snapshots in the `<cypress dir>/snapshots/ci/` directory (see the "[GUI and headless mode produce different snapshots](#gui-and-headless-mode-produce-different-snapshots)" section for an explanation on why different snapshots are used).
+The tests will be run in a headless version of the Chrome browser using the snapshots in the `<cypress dir>/snapshots/ci/` directory (see "[GUI and headless mode produce different snapshots](#gui-and-headless-mode-produce-different-snapshots)" for an explanation on why different snapshots are used).

 > **Prerequisite**: [Docker](https://www.docker.com) must be installed on your system - download the [Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) or [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) version.